jerolimov/react-native-autopilot/README.md

 for example if you use [redux](https://github.com/rackt/redux) / [react-redux](https://github.com/rackt/react-redux).

-It reverse the abstraction of the original Navigator and NavigatorIOS as well as the commonly used [ExNavigator](https://github.com/exponentjs/ex-navigator/).
+It reverses the abstraction of the original Navigator and NavigatorIOS as well as the commonly used [ExNavigator](https://github.com/exponentjs/ex-navigator/).

 Works fine together if you want serialize and persist your navigation state,